jungsoh/cnn-face-mood-classification/README.md

-# Convolutional neural network: Face mood classifier
+# Convolutional neural network: Face mood classification
 We have the task of recognizing the mood of people as happy (smiling) or not happy from their face images.
 This is a binary classification problem and we build a convolutional neural network classifier using TensorFlow Keras Sequential API.
 I did this project in the [Convolutional Neural Networks](https://www.coursera.org/learn/convolutional-neural-networks) course as part of the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning).

 ## Datasets